Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Introduction

-The memory wall phenomenon leads to underutilization of computing resources on modern hardware, including TPUs and GPUs.
+The memory wall phenomenon leads to the underutilization of computing resources on modern hardware, such as TPUs and GPUs.
 This effect is particularly evident in compute units dedicated to General Matrix-Matrix Multiplication (GEMM) operations ($\mathbb{R}^{M \times K} \times \mathbb{R}^{K \times N} \to \mathbb{R}^{M \times N}$), denoted as $(M, K) \times (K, N)$, which constitute the core computational workload during LLM inference~\cite{Transistive}.
 At the microarchitectural level, most hardware is built with square-shaped systolic arrays or matrix multiplication units, typically designed so that the $M$ and $N$ dimensions are close in size to $K$.
 For example, TPU v3~\cite{TPU_V3_Systolic_Array} features a 128×128 systolic array, supporting $M = K = N = 128$ GEMM operations.
-The NVIDIA Blackwell B200 architecture~\cite{nvidia2024blackwell} introduces a minimal computation granularity of $64\times8\times16$.
-However, in long-context models, as demonstrated in \Cref{fig:mem_utilization}, memory often constrains the inference batch size.
-This results in a \textit{fat GEMM}, where the batch-related dimension (typically $M$ in $(M,K)\times(K,N)$) is much smaller than the others, producing an uneven matrix shape.
-This imbalance hinders systolic arrays and Tensor Cores from achieving high utilization rate, resulting in significant underuse of computational resources~\cite{FlashDecoding}.
+However, in long-context agentic models, as shown in \Cref{fig:mem_utilization}, memory often becomes the primary constrain for the inference batch size.
+This results in a \textit{fat GEMM} operation, where the batch-related dimension (typically $M$ in $(M,K)\times(K,N)$) is much smaller than the other operating dimension.
+This essentially produces an uneven matrix shape\footnote{All KVs must be stored, so the batch size (the \(M\) dimension) is kept lower than the hidden size (\(K\)).
+While various offloading techniques are available~\cite{deepspeedinference}, they complicate system-level trade-offs and tend to make the system more memory I/O--bound.}.
+This imbalance hinders systolic arrays and Tensor Cores from achieving a high computational resources utilization rate~\cite{FlashDecoding}.

-To this end, we propose the \textbf{P}rogrammable \textbf{L}ong-context \textbf{E}fficient \textbf{N}eural \textbf{A}ccelerator (PLENA), an efficient transformer model accelerator system designed to maintain high utilization of GEMM units across all inference stages (prefilling and decoding), particularly for agnetic LLM inference tasks with large contexts.
-PLENA achieves high efficiency for long-context inference by exploring three optimization pathways across both hardware and software design spaces: i) a flattened systolic array architecture tailored to \textit{fat GEMM} (large inner dimension $K$); ii) a set of quantization methods with mixed data types and precisions to address both memory wall challenges; and iii) a set of custom instructions (the PLENA\_ISA) that contain native FlashAttention support~\cite{FlashAttention}.
+To this end, we propose the \textbf{P}rogrammable \textbf{L}ong-context \textbf{E}fficient \textbf{N}eural \textbf{A}ccelerator (PLENA), an efficient transformer model accelerator system designed to maintain high utilization of GEMM units across all inference stages (prefilling and decoding), particularly for agentic LLM inference tasks with large contexts.
+PLENA achieves high efficiency for long-context inference by exploring three optimization pathways across both hardware and software design spaces.

-\Cref{fig:motivation} shows how these three pathways together can \textbf{increase the utilization} compared to the conventional square-shaped GEMM hardware without any optimization.